 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-If you’re on the market for a new mattress, you’ve likely realized that there’s a whole new cohort of online mattress brands that have popped up in the last five years.
-And if you’re interested in a high-quality, high-value all-foam or hybrid mattress, you’ve probably discovered Layla and Leesa.
+If you’re in the market for a new mattress, you’ve likely realized that there’s a whole new cohort of online mattress brands that have popped up in the last five years.
+And if you’re interested in a high-quality all-foam or hybrid mattress, you’ve probably discovered Layla and Leesa.

-While you may have more choices than ever before when it comes to reasonably priced, quality mattress retailers, how do you choose the best option for your needs?
 Layla and Leesa have many similarities as well as some key differences.
-Here we’ll take an in depth look at Leesa vs Layla mattresses to help you decide.
+We’ll take an in-depth look at Leesa vs Layla mattresses to help you decide.
 We’ll cover everything from price to materials and performance so you can choose the mattress that’s right for you.

 120-night sleep trial